2023 EVS Research Seed Grant

 - an EVS Active Member.
 Those within the first five years of practice without prior significant research funding for whom the grant is likely to make a substantial impact for future funding will be prioritized

-- a fellow or senior integrated resident in the EVS region, who is a Candidate Member, and has an EVS Active Member serving as a mentor, and has programmatic assurances that time is allotted to complete the research
+- a fellow or senior integrated resident in the EVS region, who is a Candidate Member, and has an EVS Active Member serving as a mentor, and has programmatic assurances that time is allotted to perform and complete the research, such as a dedicated block of research/academic time.

 The Principal Investigator may submit only one application for the Research Seed Grant.